iagolemos1/thresholdmodeling/README.md

 * For installing Anaconda on Linux, go to [this link](https://docs.anaconda.com/anaconda/install/linux/).
 For installing on Windows, go to [this one](https://docs.anaconda.com/anaconda/install/windows/).

-* For create your own environment, see [here](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-with-commands).
+* For creating your own environment, see [here](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-with-commands).
 For Linux it uses the terminal and Windows it uses the Anaconda Prompt.

 ## Windows Users
 By using Anaconda Navigator, install R on your environment (easier for Windows users).